Collection of Python libraries for data analytics and machine learning.

 - Jupyter and JupyterLab

 - NLTK: Natural language toolkit

 - Seaborn: statistical data visualization

-If you find that some package is missing, you can often install it yourself with
+If you find that some package is missing, you can often install it

 All packages are licensed under various free and open source licenses (FOSS).